asyncapi/community/mentorship/README.md

 # AsyncAPI Mentoring Initiatives

 The AsyncAPI Initiative participates in a variety of mentoring programs.
 AsyncAPI is a great place to spend a summer learning, coding, participating, and contributing.
-We are an exciting open source foundation with a vibrant community of projects, and we look forward to your application and your project ideas!
+We are an exciting open-source foundation with a vibrant community of projects, and we look forward to your application and project ideas!

 ## Organization Admins
 If you need help with anything mentoring at AsyncAPI, join AsyncAPI on Slack and navigate to the mentorship channel and reach out.